United States of America

 Range / Speed 4,000 yards (3,650 m) / 29 knots

-Notes: The Westinghouse version of the captured German G7e.
-Had the advantage of being trackless and only requiring about 70% of the labor needed to build a wet-heater torpedo, but its poor performance and design flaws led to it being discarded in 1950 in favor of the Mark 14 and Mark 16.
+The Westinghouse version of the captured German G7e.
+Had the advantage of being trackless and only requiring about 70% of the labor needed to build a wet-heater torpedo.
+However, its poor performance and design flaws led to it being discarded in 1950 in favor of the Mark 14 and Mark 16.
 Until new guide studs were placed in the tubes, the Mark 18 was susceptible to damage upon launch because it accelerated much faster than did the conventional steam-powered torpedoes.
 By the end of the war, the Mark 18 made up 65 percent of all torpedoes fired by submarines.
+8,500 produced.

 21" (53.3 cm) Mark 19

-Notes: An improved version of the Mark 18 under development in 1945 by Westinghouse, but abandoned in favor of the Mark 26.
+An improved version of the Mark 18 under development in 1945 by Westinghouse, but abandoned in favor of the Mark 26.
+Range was 4,000 yards (3,660 m) at 29 knots.
+A total of ten were built.

 21" (53.3 cm) Mark 20

-Notes: Another improved version of the Mark 18 under development in 1945, but also abandoned for the Mark 26.
+Another improved version of the Mark 18 under development in 1945, but also abandoned in favor of the Mark 26.
+Range was 3,500 yards (3,200 m) at 33 knots.
+A total of twenty were built.

 Ship Class Used On Aircraft